-Medicaid Management Information System (MMIS) check and Identity (ID) Proofing allow for "real time" eligibility determination.
-Once all the household members have been entered, MMIS check allows the system to check the Virginia Department of Medical Assistance services' MMIS system (using name, social security number, and date of birth) to see if any family member is already enrolled in partial or full state health coverage.
+Medicaid Enterprise System (MES) check and Identity (ID) Proofing allow for "real time" eligibility determination.
+Once all the household members have been entered, MES check allows the system to check the Virginia Department of Medical Assistance services' MES system (using name, social security number, and date of birth) to see if any family member is already enrolled in partial or full state health coverage.
 If a household member is already enrolled, the applicant will see a warning message telling them the person already receives health coverage and there is no need to reapply for that individual.
 This should prevent duplicate applications.
 The ID Proofing question is asked in the "Get Started" section of the CommonHelp online application.
 If the applicant consents to ID Proofing, he/she will be asked a series of personal questions about themselves and his/her answers will be matched against external data sources (Federal Data Hub, Experian, etc.) By consenting to these extra questions, it is possible that by the end of the online application process, "near real time" eligibility results on the application could be given.

 If real time results are not possible, approval via a Notice of Action on Benefits will be sent from the local DSS or CoverVA CPU within 45 days.
 The family/individual will have the opportunity to link their FAMIS/Medicaid case to their CommonHelp online account with the User Name and Password they used when they applied for coverage.
 They will login to CommonHelp and look for the "Manage My Account" page.
-After answering a few questions to verify their identity, they will be able to "Associate" (link) their case.
-One of the items needed to link the case is the enrollee's case number from the Notice of Action.
+After answering a few questions to verify their identity, they will be able to "Associate" (link) their case, using the client ID and case number from the Notice of Action.